wistia/wistia-open-docs/_posts/embed-links.md

 ## Notes

-API or SEO embed codes only.
-This does not work with iframes or popovers.
+Standard embed codes only.
+This does not work with iframes (fallback) or popovers.

 Embed Links should exist in the DOM within 5 seconds of the video being embedded.
 Otherwise, you'll need to run `Wistia.EmbedLink.setupAll()` right